 These 6 tips are just a starting point for your stress management and wellbeing at work action plan.

 We recommend spending regular time refining your own action plan.
 You can start with the tips given above, but you’ll probably find over time that you add extra strategies for maintaining your optimum workplace wellbeing.

 Here are 3 ways to ensure you follow through on managing your stress:

 - Make an Appointment

-Whether this is an appointment with the peer or mentor we mention above, or a time you set aside for self-reflection, treating your workplace wellbeing deserves a dedicated time in your schedule.
+Whether this is an appointment with the peer or mentor we mention above, or a time you set aside for self-reflection, looking after your workplace wellbeing deserves a dedicated time in your schedule.

 - Check in Every Week

 If you can make it every day, even better!
-It’s important to note that managing your stress is not a once off task.
+It’s important to note that stress management is not a once off task.

-Checking in with yourself regularly helps you to keep your stress levels at work nice and low.
+Checking in with yourself regularly helps you to keep your stress levels at work on the lower side of the spectrum.

 - Equip Yourself with Important Tools